JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 JR: nothing i do seems to make it go away

-NS: is one can get to the  texture paint  and get the  right  texture selected

-NS: and actually see how  one  cange the  bumpmap  But we are not  done
+NS:  is one can get to the  texture paint  and get the  right  texture selected  and actually see how  one  cange the  bumpmap  But we are not  done

-NS: ecause  we have  even more poverfull tools  here  One can draw ont he  cube  directly  too

-NS: and it  wil change the  image  selected nothing  else  So if we all make the  image  grayish
+NS:  ecause  we have  even more poverfull tools  here  One can draw ont he  cube  directly  too  and it  wil change the  image  selected nothing  else  So if we all make the  image  grayish

 JR: nothing i do affects the cube

 NS:  Ok Janet  So did  you  fix the little thing with the  node tree

-NS:

 [image](https://gyazo.com/c92f59f240db9c339ddec326b5bc9723)